Skip to content

 1924 Mercedes Targa Florio

 On April 27, 1924, Mercedes won the prestigious Targa Florio race in Sicily, taking a triple class victory.
-Their 2-litre supercharged racing cars had been painted red to avoid possible obstructions from Italian fans.
-The winning car, driven by Christian Werner, has since disappeared without trace, but the team car driven by Christian Lautenschlager to 10th place in 1924 has now been painstakingly restored by Mercedes‑Benz Classic, right down to the brush marks left by hand-painting.
+Its 2.0-litre supercharged racing cars had been painted red to avoid possible obstructions from Italian fans.
+The winning car, driven by Christian Werner, has since disappeared without trace, but the team car driven by Christian Lautenschlager to tenth place in 1924 has now been painstakingly restored by Mercedes‑Benz Classic, right down to the brush marks left by hand-painting.
 One hundred years after the victory, it returned to Sicily to run in the Targa Florio Classic.

 1984 Toleman TG183B-05 Hart

 When Plymouth sought to lure NASCAR superstar Richard ‘The King’ Petty away from Ford, it created the 200mph Superbird, with help from former rocket scientist Gary Romberg.
 It worked – not only did Petty join Plymouth for the 1970 season, but the Superbird was so successful that NASCAR felt the need to change the rules to prevent its continued dominance.
-In 2024, the Petty family – particularly Richard and son Kyle – has been celebrating 75 years in motor sport, and the no 43 Superbird has been central to their appearances at events around the world.
+In 2024, members of the Petty family – particularly Richard and son Kyle – have been celebrating 75 years in motor sport, and the no. 43 Superbird has been central to their appearances at events around the world.

 1970 Lancia Stratos HF Zero